-Valentine’s Day is just around the corner, and the card aisles of drug stores everywhere are abloom in pinks and reds.
+Valentine’s Day is just around the corner and the card aisles of drug stores everywhere are abloom in pinks and reds.
 Hallmark makes acknowledging our loved ones easy.
-Walk down the card aisle of any store and take your pick of sentimental cards for your boyfriend, niece, or sister; goofy cards for Grandpa, Dad, and your best guy friend.
+Take your pick of sappy cards for your boyfriend, goofy cards for Grandpa, Dad, and your best guy friend, and sweet cards for Mom and Grandma.
 You might even find a Spiderman card for the little boy you babysit.

 The one card you won’t find?
 “Happy Valentine’s Day to my enemy.”